Vocation

 The word vocation is related to something still deeper and more essential — the connection to God or the gods, that is, to the powers that manifest within the psyche.

-Von Franz distinguishes vocation from mere psychological normality or social competence, locating it in the analyst's transpersonal connection to the numinous powers of the psyche.
+Von Franz differentiates vocation from mere professional competence, locating its essence in the analyst’s transpersonal connection to the numinous powers of the psyche.

 von Franz, Marie-Louise, Psychotherapy, 1993thesis